pullashradha/library/README.md

 # Library Webpage

-#### (Week Name) Independent Project for Epicodus, 07/20/2016
+#### Two-Day Project for Epicodus, 07/20/2016

 #### By Shradha Pulla & Stewart Cole

 ## Description

-Longer succinct description of program.
+This program will serve as a catalog for a library, and allow patrons to check out books.

 ## Setup/Installation Requirements